GridGxly/GridGxly/README.md

 Hi there! 👋

-I’m **Ralph Noel**, an aspiring software engineer with a passion of building app, programs, and high-performance systtems.
+I’m **Ralph Noel**, an aspiring software engineer with a passion of building apps, programs, and high-performance systtems.

 I currently study at valencia colleges and aim to earn my associate degree and honors diploma to transfer into UCF's Burnett Honors College to pursue my bachelors in Computer Science.